keithbuhler/dissertation-story/Dissertation Story.md

 (6) The excellences or virtues of human beings are the qualities that enable and partly constitute its becoming a fully practical, rational primates.
 (7) Rational practices and practical reasoning enable human the virtues that enable persons and societies to become fully practical, rational primates.

-## Traits That Benefit
+### Traits That Benefit

 What we have said so far points in the direction of the hypothesis: virtues must be instances of natural goodness or natural excellence for practical, rational primates like ourselves.
 Virtues must be a subset of natural goods, or goods-of-a-kind for human beings.
 Furthermore, they must be recognizably good from the outside and the inside; that is, not only should at least some virtues correspond to the standard list of qualities that are admired universally or near universally, such as courage and justice, but in order to block the charge of subjectivism, they should be plausibly recognizable by an alien anthropologist who could study the human life form and discover which traits actuate it.

 More specifically, virtues on my account will turn out to be qualities that enable one to be fully become a primate (and animal and organism more generally): as mortal creatures and animals, our biological life consists of a process of maturation, nutrition, rest, exercise, homeostatic maturity, reproduction, characteristic activities, aging, and death.
 Many human goods enable this process, from oxygen, food, sleep, and so on.
 Virtues may not be material things but are likely to relate to such material and emotional parts of a normal human life.

-Human virtues would also be those qualities that enable one to perform well characteristically rational activities such as speaking, socializing, thoughtful acting, and creating.
+Human virtues would also be those qualities that enable one to perform  characteristically rational activities such as speaking, socializing, thoughtful acting, and creating.
 By nature, we are inherently self-aware language-users who grow up and live in a language-community with a history and tradition, and who are curious to know what is true about ourselves and our world.
 We are also extravagantly innovative, creating myriad tools, forms of art, and other products for our use and enjoyment.
 We are inherently conscious and self-conscious beings who speak, interpret, and create in the context of a linguistic community such as a family, society, and culture.
 And as *practical* rational animals, we are inherently goal-oriented and self-determining beings who are to some degree able to acquire new traits or lose them, able to achieve our natural ends or fail to achieve them, able to become aware of the "givenness" of our biology and work with or against it, and are able to treat an entire biological life not only as an event but as a project.
 Although we are pushed about by our biological instincts and by social pressures, we do not *simply* stumble around through life; at times we also act on *reasons*.
 That is, we deliberate about future actions, and reflect on past actions, and become puzzled about what is called for in the present.
-The success of our actions is not guaranteed, and the reasonableness of our reasons is not guaranteed.
+The success of our actions is not guaranteed, and the reasonableness of our justifications is not guaranteed.
 Rather, we muddle through on the best evidence we have.

 The criteria of a definition of virtue, then, is that the excellences intrinsic to our life form are those qualities that practical rational animals per se *need* to be what they are and to live life in such a way as to become what they can potentially become.